The Corgi German Shepherd mix is a cross breed of either the Pembroke Welsh Corgi or the Cardigan Corgi, and a German Shepherd Dog.

 The Pembroke Welsh Corgi is a bit more popular with dog lovers than the Cardigan and is often used in Corgi mixes.
-Of course, both Corgis can be crossed with the German Shepherd.
+Of course, either type can be crossed with the German Shepherd.

 Corgis originated as small herding dogs in Wales.
-They were commonly used as cattle dogs, with their low stature allowing them to herd by nipping at the cattle’s heels.
+They were commonly used as cattle dogs.
+Their low stature allowed them to herd by nipping at the cattle’s heels.

 The GSD also originated as a livestock herding and guardian dog.
 They quickly became a valued all-purpose working dog, excelling at all kinds of tasks from police and military work to a service dog.

 When did the Mixing of the Corgi and German Shepherd Begin?

 The development of the Corman Shepherd coincided with the growing popularity of mixed breed dogs over the past few decades.